 Suing gun companies for criminals misusing their lawfully sold products is akin to suing Sears if one of their hammers is used in a murder or Ford for one of its cars being used to purposely run someone down.
 This is why, before the federal law was enacted, over 30 states also passed tort reform laws to stop this pernicious strain of lawsuits designed to bankrupt an entire industry or impose gun control through litigation that Congress and the American public simply don’t support.

-Hillary Clinton, as an attorney and U.S. senator who voted on the law
+Hillary Clinton, as an attorney and U.S. senator who voted on the law, should understand this.

 In addition, Congress has regularly passed limitations on liability for other industries, including small-aircraft manufacturers, Internet service and content providers and vaccine-makers.